tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 Xuan approaches me with a chilling smile, his eyes glinting with [malevolence](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/).
 He reaches down, his fingers deftly finding the C-4 charge I had strapped to the Void Whisperer.
 His movements are precise, those of a man who knows exactly what he's doing.

-Xuan's voice echoes through the chamber, a twisted symphony of arrogance and provocation.
 "Chị Reine ơi," he calls out, his words dripping with a malicious glee.
 "I know you can hear me.
 You have the detonator, don't you?
 Go on, sister, press it.
 End this.
 End me."

 His taunt is a vile serpent, slithering through the air, reaching out to where I know Reine is hiding, listening.
 There's a venomous certainty in his tone, a confidence that knows its target too well.
 "But you won't, will you?" he continues, a cruel laugh punctuating his words.
 "Because doing so would mean killing your beloved Ash.
 And we both know you don't have the heart for that."